 What is a Corporate Meditation Program?

-What to Expect from a Corporate Meditation Keynote
+1. What to Expect From Corporate Meditation Keynote

 Expect a few teaching topics that can then be put into practice in a variety of ways.
 Short meditations take place throughout the workshop.
 Additionally, there will be many opportunities for Q&As and group discussions.